Udhailiyah: History

 The camp was originally a bachelor camp set up for drilling crews.
-In the late 1970s it was expanded extensively to accommodate family status western employees.
-Beginning in 1977, the camp began taking in additional family status employees as the Gas Gathering Program began to take shape.
+In the late 1970s it was expanded extensively to accommodate western employees with families.
+Beginning in 1977, the camp began taking in additional employees with families as the Gas Gathering Program began to take shape.
 Providing housing for Aramco's Gas Projects Division and their principal contractors, Fluor Arabia, Santa Fe, C.E.
-Lummus, and others, the camp expansion was designed by a California architecture firm that included green belts, adobe style town houses, and a new Kindergarten through ninth grade school.
-The camp was "mothballed" in the late eighties following the completion of Phase IIA of the Gas Program.
-The camp was reopened in the early nineties near the end of Operation Desert Storm.
+Lummus, and others, a camp expansion that included green belts, adobe style town houses, and a new Kindergarten-through-ninth-grade school was designed by a California architecture firm.
+The camp was "mothballed" in the late 1980s following the completion of Phase IIA of the Gas Program, and reopened in the early 1990s near the end of Operation Desert Storm.
 In the years following Desert Storm, management kept the camp open and quietly played down any connection between Western personnel and the US military presence in the kingdom.
 Udhailiyah had originally been built to accommodate far more people than were now housed there.

-On 13 May 2015, a fire erupted at Udhailiyah's dining hall.
-It was speculated that a malfunction with the primary oven of the restaurant had caused the outbreak of flames.
-There were no reported casualties.
+On 13 May 2015, a fire erupted at Udhailiyah's dining hall, thought due to a malfunction with the primary oven of the restaurant.
+No casualties were reported.